We are honored to share in the wisdom, love, hope, and creativity

 Guidelines for Entering

-For the upcoming 2018 Season: Entry packages postmarked from Sept.
+For the current 2018 Season: Entry packages postmarked from Sept.
 21 through Oct.
 31, 2018 will benefit from Early Entry Fees.
 Entries postmarked Nov.
 1- Dec.
 31, 2018 will have Regular Entry Fees.
 And Entries postmarked from Jan.
 2 through Feb.
 8, 2019 will have Final Entry Fees.

-See our Entry Guidelines webpage for specifics.
+See our Entry Guidelines webpage for specifics!
 There is a link on that page to the 2018 Entry Form with details.